Financial Stability and Efficiency

 Vision Statement

 The City strives to diversify its revenue streams to reduce the reliance upon the property tax as the primary source of revenue for general government operations.
+Recognizing the impact of tax increases on residents, the City strives to balance the need for services, infrastructure, and capital against the resulting tax impacts to the City’s residents.
+The City shall, when necessary, prioritize funding of strategic objectives to mitigate the impact on the tax rate.
 User fees have a direct relationship to the services provided and are commensurate with the actual cost of the services provided.
 The use of Unassigned Fund Balances in the General Fund as well as the enterprise funds is a strategy to minimize tax and fee rate spikes.

 The Unassigned Fund Balance in the General Fund is healthy when it: